amynic/TechHer/README.md

 In this part of the lab you have walked through sample scripts and learnt about the Azure Portal for submitting and reviewing scripts, used our own data to query and added cognitive capabilities.

 For further information on Azure Data Lake Analytics see [the documentation](https://docs.microsoft.com/en-us/azure/data-lake-analytics/data-lake-analytics-overview)

+For further code samples see the [Azure/usql github repo](https://github.com/Azure/usql)

 ## Azure Machine Learning